AFactor/core-lib/readme.md

 5. Add the token values from job-configuration.json to the yamls created in definition folder by runnning 'npm run replace-tokens' .
 This command will also update the catalog and space name in catalogs.json.

-6. Run 'npm run publish-products' to instead of gulp publish command.
+6. Run 'npm run publish-products' to publish the products.

+7. In urbanCode/catalogs.json , the channel and space name has been tokenized and the values are being fetched from job-configuration.json .
+So make sure you update the job-configuration.json file.

 ### Test Scenerios